-Carried interest also known as “carry” is the share of profit earned by a Private equity fund or fund manager on the exit of investment done by the fund.
-This is the most important of total remuneration earned by Fund manager.
+Carried interest, also known as “carry,” is the share of the profit earned by a Private equity fund or fund manager on the exit of investment done by the fund.
+It is the most important of total remuneration earned by the Fund manager.

-It can be on the deal basis that earned on every deal or on whole fund basis.
-Generally, the split in profits among the limited partners that is the investors and the general partner that is fund manager is 80:20.
+It can be on a deal basis that is earned on every deal or a whole fund basis.
+Generally, the split in profits among the limited partners, the investors, and the general partner that is the fund manager is 80:20.

 Carried Interest Example

 Assuming a Private equity fund is having a carried interest of 20 % for the fund manager and a hurdle rate of 10 %.
-When the profits are realized by a PE Fund then these profits shall be first allocated to the limited partner that is Investors.
-This process shall be repeated till the time these profits reach a cumulative IRR of 10%.
+When a PE Fund realizes the profits, then these profits shall be first allocated to the limited partner that is Investors.
+This process shall be repeated until the time these profits reach a cumulative IRR of 10%.
 This 10% shall be calculated on the capital amounts that have been contributed by the investors.
-Any profits over and above 10%, shall be split between the General Partner & Limited Partner using a ratio of 20% for the General Partner and the remaining 80% for the Limited Partner.
+Any profits over and above 10% shall be split between the General Partner & Limited Partner using a ratio of 20% for the General Partner and the remaining 80% for the Limited Partner.

 To understand the calculations of Carried interest in private equity, let’s take another example.
-Suppose a PE firm ABC Capital partners have raised $ 1 bn funds from Investors & General Partner.
-In this fund Investors have contributed $950 million and Manager or general partner contributed $50 million.
+Suppose a PE firm, ABC Capital partners, have raised $ 1 bn funds from Investors & General partners.
+In this fund, Investors have contributed $950 million, and the Manager or general partner contributed $50 million.

 - So 95% was contributed by Limited partners and 5% by General Partner.
-After receiving the capital GP then goes ahead and make investments in various target companies to earn profits.
+After receiving the capital, GP then goes ahead and makes investments in various target companies to earn profits.

 - So GP earned 5x (250/50) on investing $50 mn.

-Now, remember not all profits go to GP.
-The profits are divided among senior partners who get a bigger pie while remaining is distributed among partners and others.
+Now, remember that not all profits go to GP.
+The profits are divided among senior partners who get a bigger pie while the remaining is distributed among partners and others.

 Carried Interest Accounting

 Let’s now understand how Carried interest is treated in books of accounts.
-Under the provisions of Income-tax, carried Interest in private equity shall be classified as capital gains.
+Under the provisions of Income-tax, carried interest in private equity shall be classified as capital gains.
 They would be taxed at the capital gain tax rate.
-This is a favorable rate compared to the ordinary tax rate.
-Most of the critics are of the view that carry should be charged at ordinary tax rate however, this is counter argued with the point that any increased tax would suppress the incentive of the GP to take such high risk and invest in target companies to earn profits for LP.
+It is a favorable rate compared to the ordinary tax rate.
+Most of the critics are of the view that carry should be charged at ordinary tax rate; however, this is counter-argued with the point that any increased tax would suppress the incentive of the GP to take such high risk and invest in target companies to earn profits for LP.

 There are two different views for understanding carry.
 They are -:

-- Carry being considered as profit that is transferred from investor to manager. – Here the focus is on Legal form of the arrangement
+- Carry being considered as profit that is transferred from investor to manager. – Here, the focus is on the Legal form of the arrangement

 Carried Interest under IFRS

-Under IFRS various accounting standards would have to be considered.
-Firstly, you should determine is it a -:
+Under IFRS, various accounting standards would have to be considered.
+Firstly, you should determine it a -: